-- This novel approach takes into account all desired uses of ICPC in International and different National Primary Care settings.
+- This novel approach takes into account all desired uses of ICPC in International and different National Primary Care, and Community Care settings.

 - There will be consistency with the principle of interoperability within the Framework of the WHO Family of International Classifications and within Clinical Terminologies.

 - It is also aimed to create a stable model to support continuous central development and maintenance of the ICPC and Interface Terminology.

 - The ICPC-3 Project Secretariat is hosted by the Department of Primary and Community Care / Radboud University Nijmegen, the Netherlands.

 - The ICPC-3 Consortium is founded specifically for the development and future maintenance of ICPC-3.

 - The two project leaders of the ICPC-3 Project are both experts in the development of International Classifications, medical terminology and medical informatics.

 - Both have been engaged in the WHO-FIC PC Taskforce for development of a concept Primary Care linearization of the ICD-11; Kees van Boven as one of the Co-Chairs.